Carroll Financial Associates Inc. Has $191,000 Position in Global X Robotics & Artificial Intelligence Thematic ETF (NASDAQ:BOTZ)

-Carroll Financial Associates Inc. boosted its holdings in shares of Global X Robotics & Artificial Intelligence Thematic ETF (NASDAQ:BOTZ) by 7.6% in the third quarter, according to its most recent filing with the SEC.
-The firm owned 6,873 shares of the company’s stock after acquiring an additional 487 shares during the period.
-Carroll Financial Associates Inc.’s holdings in Global X Robotics & Artificial Intelligence Thematic ETF were worth $191,000 as of its most recent filing with the SEC.
+Carroll Financial Associates Inc. lifted its stake in Global X Robotics & Artificial Intelligence Thematic ETF (NASDAQ:BOTZ) by 7.6% in the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor owned 6,873 shares of the company’s stock after purchasing an additional 487 shares during the period.
+Carroll Financial Associates Inc.’s holdings in Global X Robotics & Artificial Intelligence Thematic ETF were worth $191,000 at the end of the most recent quarter.

-Other institutional investors and hedge funds have also added to or reduced their stakes in the company.
-American Research & Management Co. acquired a new stake in Global X Robotics & Artificial Intelligence Thematic ETF during the 2nd quarter worth $32,000.
-Creative Financial Designs Inc. ADV grew its holdings in Global X Robotics & Artificial Intelligence Thematic ETF by 2,836.7% during the 3rd quarter.
-Creative Financial Designs Inc. ADV now owns 1,762 shares of the company’s stock worth $49,000 after acquiring an additional 1,702 shares during the period.
-Captrust Financial Advisors acquired a new stake in Global X Robotics & Artificial Intelligence Thematic ETF during the 2nd quarter worth $79,000.
-Archford Capital Strategies LLC grew its holdings in Global X Robotics & Artificial Intelligence Thematic ETF by 32.0% during the 2nd quarter.
-Archford Capital Strategies LLC now owns 13,711 shares of the company’s stock worth $327,000 after acquiring an additional 3,325 shares during the period.
-Finally, JPMorgan Chase & Co. boosted its position in shares of Global X Robotics & Artificial Intelligence Thematic ETF by 307.1% during the first quarter.
-JPMorgan Chase & Co. now owns 34,824 shares of the company’s stock worth $631,000 after purchasing an additional 26,270 shares in the last quarter.
+Several other institutional investors also recently modified their holdings of the stock.
+American Research & Management Co. acquired a new stake in shares of Global X Robotics & Artificial Intelligence Thematic ETF in the second quarter valued at approximately $32,000.
+Creative Financial Designs Inc. ADV increased its holdings in shares of Global X Robotics & Artificial Intelligence Thematic ETF by 2,836.7% in the third quarter.
+Creative Financial Designs Inc. ADV now owns 1,762 shares of the company’s stock valued at $49,000 after purchasing an additional 1,702 shares in the last quarter.
+Captrust Financial Advisors acquired a new stake in shares of Global X Robotics & Artificial Intelligence Thematic ETF in the second quarter valued at approximately $79,000.
+Archford Capital Strategies LLC increased its holdings in shares of Global X Robotics & Artificial Intelligence Thematic ETF by 32.0% in the second quarter.
+Archford Capital Strategies LLC now owns 13,711 shares of the company’s stock valued at $327,000 after purchasing an additional 3,325 shares in the last quarter.
+Finally, Baird Financial Group Inc. increased its holdings in shares of Global X Robotics & Artificial Intelligence Thematic ETF by 4.9% in the first quarter.
+Baird Financial Group Inc. now owns 150,005 shares of the company’s stock valued at $2,721,000 after purchasing an additional 7,001 shares in the last quarter.

 Want to see what other hedge funds are holding BOTZ?
 Visit HoldingsChannel.com to get the latest 13F filings and insider trades for Global X Robotics & Artificial Intelligence Thematic ETF (NASDAQ:BOTZ).